Andikss/Andikss/README.md

 ## Portfolio

 I'm a fighter who will do everything to become the best version of myself!
 I'm always eager to learn and level up my skills.
-Here is my portfolio, the place where I deliver my all inovations.
+Here is my portfolio, the place where I deliver my all ideas and inovations.
 You'll see innovative solutions and a bunch of web projects here!

+###
 [andikss.github.io](andikss.github.io)